andilar/trickle_zip/README.md

 # tricklezip
-A compression library for embedded devices that does not use up all your CPU time.
+A compression library for embedded devices that does not use up all your CPU time at once.